Lake Massabesic

 Lake Massabesic or Massabesic Lake is a lake in southern New Hampshire, United States, covering about 2560 acre (equivalent to about 4 sqmi) within the city of Manchester and the town of Auburn.
 Because it provides drinking water for Manchester, swimming and water skiing are not allowed there.
 Popular sports on the lake are sailing, fishing, and kayaking.
 The recreational trails along the lake provide views of the lake and the town of Auburn.

 Besides flowing into the Manchester water system, the lake's water feeds Cohas Brook, leading to the Merrimack River.
-Massabesic is a Native American name meaning "place of much water" or "near the great brook."
+Massabesic is derived from the Abenaki name Massa'nbesek meaning "at the great water" or "to the great pond."

 The lake is classified as a cold- and warmwater fishery.